Coastal-class ferry

-Coastal-class ferries, also known as the "Super-C class", are currently the largest double-ended ferries in the world, while the two single-ended Spirit-class ferries are the largest in the BC Ferries fleet.
-These vessels are owned and operated by BC Ferries of British Columbia, Canada and were built at the Flensburger Schiffbau-Gesellschaft shipyard in Flensburg, Germany.
+Coastal-class ferries, also known as the "Super-C class" are three ferries owned and operated by BC Ferries of British Columbia, Canada and were built at the Flensburger Schiffbau-Gesellschaft shipyard in Flensburg, Germany.
+They are the second-largest ships in the BC Ferries fleet, surpassed only by the two larger, single-ended Spirit-class ferries.
+At the time of their building, the three ships were the largest double-ended ferries in the world, however the record has since been surpassed.

-The three ferries (Coastal Renaissance, Coastal Inspiration, and Coastal Celebration) were acquired by BC Ferries to replace the aging V-class ferries.
-They operate on the three busiest routes connecting the Lower Mainland to Vancouver Island—Tsawwassen↔Swartz Bay, Tsawwassen↔Duke Point, and Horseshoe Bay↔Departure Bay.
+The three ferries (Coastal Renaissance, Coastal Inspiration, and Coastal Celebration) were ordered by BC Ferries to replace the aging V-class ferries.
+They operate on two of the busiest routes connecting the Lower Mainland to Vancouver Island—Tsawwassen↔Swartz Bay and Tsawwassen↔Duke Point.
+In the past, they have also served the Horseshoe Bay↔Departure Bay route, but have since been reassigned.

 Description

 The Coastal class of ferries is composed of three ships, Coastal Renaissance, Coastal Inspiration and Coastal Celebration.
 At launch they were the largest double-ended ferries in the world.
 The three ships are 160.0 m long overall and 154.0 m between perpendiculars with a beam of 28.2 m.
 They have a maximum draught of 5.6 m.
 All three vessels have the same maximum displacement of 10,034 t, but have varying tonnages; Coastal Renaissance and Coastal Celebration have a gross tonnage (GT) of 21,777 and Coastal Inspiration, a GT of 21,980.
 Coastal Renaissance has a deadweight tonnage (DWT) of 2,366, Coastal Inspiration, a DWT of 1,770 and Coastal Celebration, a DWT of 2,350.

 The ships are powered by four 8-cylinder MaK 8M32C diesel engines driving two 11 MW electric motors turning two controllable pitch propellers.
 The engines are split into two main compartments and each compartment can run independently.
 The engines are rated at 21444 hp.
 The ferries have a maximum speed of 23 kn and a cruising speed of 18 kn.
-The vessel has seven decks, with the passenger deck on Deck 6, above the two bridges on Deck 5, with additional passenger spaces on Deck 5, between the two bridges.
+The vessel has seven decks, with the passenger deck on Deck 6, above the two bridges on Deck 5, with additional passenger spaces between the two bridges on Deck 5.
 The class has a capacity of 1,604 passengers and crew and 6565 ft lane space for 310 full-sized family vehicles.
 Initial reports stated the vessels could carry 1,650 passengers and crew and 370 cars.
 Amenities aboard each ferry include a Coastal Cafe, a Coast Cafe Express, Sitka Coffee Place, lounge, gift shop, and children's and pet areas.